nansencenter/DA-tutorials/notebooks/scripts/T5 - Multivariate Kalman filter.md

     ax.set_xlim([0, nTime])
 ```

 Note that the other, *unobserved* components also get updated.
 As you can see from eqn.
-(5), the KF will update such *hidden* components as long as $\bP\supf$ is not diagonal (i.e., as long as there are correlations between the state components).
+(5), the KF will update such *hidden* components as long as $\bP^\tf$ is not diagonal (i.e., as long as there are correlations between the state components).
 Let us inspect this correlation matrix.
 Run the cell below, and note:

 - It converges in time to a fixed value, as we might expect from [T4](T4%20-%20Time%20series%20filtering.ipynb#Exc----Temporal-convergence).
 - There are no negative correlations in this case, which is perhaps a bit boring.